Skip to content

 tomcat:

-# Auto-detected from RemoteIpValve when not set
+# Auto-detected from the presence of RemoteIpValve when not set

 request-attributes-enabled: true